ThatsHowMerdan/RylinaClient/README.md

 ## Rylina Client
-Rylina is a free hacked client using on RiseClient and SonOyuncu Client.
+Rylina is a free hacked client for RiseClient and SonOyuncu Client.
 With our software, you will be unfair advantage to other players.

 ## Download:
 You can download the software [here](https://github.com/Rylina/RylinaClient/releases). \